How to Know Hizb in Quran

 These marks are like signposts that guide you through the Quran, ensuring that you pause or continue in a way that keeps the meaning intact.

+1. Rub’ al-Hizb Symbol: This is a decorative symbol that marks the start of one-quarter of a Hizb.
 It’s especially useful if you’re trying to break up your recitation into smaller, more manageable pieces.

-This symbol shows you where to elongate a vowel sound in your recitation, ensuring that your recitation flows smoothly and melodiously, following Tajweed rules.
+2. Madd (Elongation): This symbol shows you where to elongate a vowel sound in your recitation, ensuring that your recitation flows smoothly and melodiously, following Tajweed rules.

 Prostration in the Quran

-Here are the 15 verses of prostration in the Quran
+Here are the 15 verses of prostration:

 “Indeed, those who are near your Lord are never too proud to worship Him.
 They glorify Him and prostrate to Him.”